ckormanyos/wide-decimal/README.md

 providing for tested, efficient functionality on the PC and workstation.
 The GitHub code is delivered with an affiliated MSVC project that uses easy-to-understand subroutines called from `main()` that exercise various test cases.

 Continuous integration runs on push using GitHub Actions.
+Various compilers and C++ standards ranging from C++11, 14, 17, 20
+are included in CI.

 When working with even the most tiny microcontroller systems, various _heavy-wieght_ features such as I/O streaming,